im-open/build-database-ci-action/README.md

 # build-database-ci-action

+_This action only works on Windows Action Runners at the moment.
+There are plans to make it work on Linux Runners in the future._

 This action uses [Flyway](https://flywaydb.org/) to spin up the specified database, run your migration scripts against it, and run your [tSQLt](https://tsqlt.org/) tests.

 ## Inputs